Selected Work

 Migrated a dental industry platform from eight scattered

 legacy domains onto a single consolidated structure.
-The

-project covered WordPress Multisite
+WordPress Multisite configuration

-configuration across three canonical sites, fifteen-plus
+across three canonical sites, fifteen-plus SSL

-SSL certificates via Let's Encrypt, path-preserving 301
+certificates via Let's Encrypt, path-preserving 301

 redirects, and hash-based SPA redirect handlers written